-The first step to entering this program is to take part in an assessment process which includes taking the college's free placement test and meeting with the department program chair.
-You may need to complete pre-program courses.
-Then, your advisor will help you develop an individualized program of study.
+The first step to entering this program is to take part in an assessment process, which includes taking the college's free placement test and meeting with the department staff.
+You may need to complete preprogram courses.
+Then, fire program faculty will help you develop an individualized program of study.

 The Fire Suppression degree program can be coordinated with the Emergency Medical Technician-Paramedic program so that both degrees can be earned in between nine and 11 terms.
 Dual-degree students are provided with an individualized sequence of courses that may vary depending on the term in which classes are begun.
-For information call 503-399-5163.
+For information call 503.399.5163.